serverlessguy/samples/README.md

 **WARNING: THIS REPO INCLUDES EXAMPLES ONLY AND NO SUPPORT IS PROVIDED!**

-AWS code samples, architecture diagrams, CloudFormation and SAM templates, Serverless applications, and more.

-* [Amazon CloudFront with on-the-fly Image Resizing](./cloudfront-resize-image/) - Serve images through Amazon CloudFront with support for on-the-fly image resizing.
-* More to come...

 ## About Me

 My name is Greg Davis.
 I am a Principal Solutions Architect, Serverless Developer, Database Engineer, and Data Integration Architect.
 I specialize in architecting and developing serverless, event-driven solutions.

 [LinkedIn](https://www.linkedin.com/in/gregtx/) | [Twitter](https://twitter.com/ServerlessGuy) | [Credly](https://www.credly.com/users/gregtx/)

+## In This Repo

+AWS code samples, architecture diagrams, CloudFormation and SAM templates, Serverless applications, and more.

+1. [Amazon CloudFront with on-the-fly Image Resizing](./cloudfront-resize-image/) - Serve images through Amazon CloudFront with support for on-the-fly image resizing.
+1. More to come...

+## External Links

+1. [API Gateway HTTP API to Lambda](https://serverlessland.com/patterns/apigw-lambda) - This pattern creates an Amazon API Gateway HTTP API and an AWS Lambda function.
+1. [API Gateway REST API to DynamoDB](https://serverlessland.com/patterns/apigw-dynamodb) - This pattern creates an Amazon API Gateway REST API that integrates with an Amazon DynamoDB table.
+Referenced in two AWS Compute Blogs: [Exploring serverless patterns for Amazon DynamoDB](https://aws.amazon.com/blogs/compute/exploring-serverless-patterns-for-amazon-dynamodb/) | [Exploring serverless patterns for Amazon DynamoDB](https://aws.amazon.com/blogs/compute/using-amazon-api-gateway-as-a-proxy-for-dynamodb/)
+1. [Lambda to SSM Parameter Store](https://serverlessland.com/patterns/lambda-ssm) - This pattern creates an AWS Lambda function and an AWS Systems Manager Parameter Store parameter.
+1. [Lambda to S3 via a Custom Resource](https://serverlessland.com/patterns/lambda-s3-cfn) - This pattern creates an Amazon S3 object by using an AWS CloudFormation custom resource and an AWS Lambda function.
+Referenced in an AWS Management and Governance Blog: [Managing resources using AWS CloudFormation Resource Types](https://aws.amazon.com/blogs/mt/managing-resources-using-aws-cloudformation-resource-types/)
+1. [Lambda to Aurora Serverless](https://serverlessland.com/patterns/lambda-aurora) - This pattern creates an AWS Lambda function and an Amazon Aurora Serverless DB cluster with Data API and a Secrets Manager secret.
+1. [Amazon S3 to S3 Object Lambda](https://serverlessland.com/patterns/s3-object-lambda) - This pattern creates an S3 Object Lambda Access Point that returns a thumbnail version of an image in S3.
+Referenced in an AWS News Blog: [Introducing Amazon S3 Object Lambda – Use Your Code to Process Data as It Is Being Retrieved from S3](https://aws.amazon.com/blogs/aws/introducing-amazon-s3-object-lambda-use-your-code-to-process-data-as-it-is-being-retrieved-from-s3/)
+1. [AWS Lambda Layer and SSM Paramter Store](https://serverlessland.com/patterns/lambda-layer-ssm-parameters) - This AWS SAM application is an example of using a Lambda Layer and the SSM Parameter Store to centrally manage configuration values that can be used by multiple Lambda functions within the same account and region.